Klein-Gordon oscillator subject to a Coulomb-type potential in Bonnor-Melvin universe with a cosmological constant: Introduction

-Strong magnetic fields recently have been observed in magnetars \cite{dunc1995}, \cite{Kouveliotou:1998ze} and proposed to be created in high energy heavy ion collisions \cite{kharzeevmag}, \cite{BZDAK2012171}, \cite{voronyuk} and for this reason have become a subject for different kinds of investigations.
+Strong magnetic fields recently have been observed in magnetars \cite{dunc1995}, \cite{Kouveliotou:1998ze} and proposed to be created in high energy heavy ion collisions \cite{kharzeevmag}, \cite{BZDAK2012171}, \cite{voronyuk} and for this reason have become a subject of interest for different kinds of investigations.
 In the context of the general relativity some solutions that include magnetic fields are known.
-Typical examples are the the Bonnor-Melvin solution \cite{WBBonnor_1954}, \cite{MELVIN196465} and a solution which also include a cosmological constant \cite{Astorino:2012zm}, \cite{vzofka2019bonnor} and it is interesting to study the behavior of quantum particles considering these backgrounds.
-In \cite{Santos:2015esa} Dirac particles was studied in the Melvin metric and in \cite{Santos:2016omw}, bosons in the Bonnor-Melvin-$\Lambda$ spacetime.
-In this work we will study quantum oscillators by taking into account spin-0 bosons described by the Klein-Gordon equation in the Bonnor-Melvin with cosmological constant spacetime.
+Typical examples are the the Bonnor-Melvin solution \cite{WBBonnor_1954}, \cite{MELVIN196465} and a solution for an homogeneous magnetic field which also includes a cosmological constant ($\Lambda$) \cite{vzofka2019bonnor}.
+So, it is interesting to study the behavior of quantum particles considering this kind background as it was made in \cite{Konoplya:2007yy}, \cite{Konoplya:2008hj}.
+In \cite{Santos:2015esa} Dirac particles was studied in the Melvin metric and in \cite{barbosa2023s}, bosons in the Bonnor-Melvin-$\Lambda$ spacetime.
+In this work we will study quantum oscillators by taking into account spin-0 bosons described by the Klein-Gordon equation in the Bonnor-Melvin with cosmological constant spacetime and for this purpose we will take into account the metric proposed in \cite{vzofka2019bonnor} with a variation in the definition of the constant of integration in order to provide a clear interpretation for the $\Lambda\rightarrow 0$ limit \cite{barbosa2023s}.

 This paper has the following contents: In Sec.
-2 the Bonnor-Melvin with cosmological constant is presented and the correspondent Klein-Gordon equation is derived.
-The equation is solved and the energy levels are calculated.
+II the Bonnor-Melvin with cosmological constant is discussed and in Sec.
+III the correspondent Klein-Gordon equation is derived, solved and and the energy levels are calculated.
 In Sec.
-3 the conclusions are presented.
+IV the conclusions of this study are presented.